Blue Cross and Blue Shield of Vermont Member Rights & Responsibilities

 Follow plan rules and instructions for your care that you agreed to with your provider.
 Identify yourself as a member to providers to receive care or services and follow the policies and procedures described in your plan materials.

-Treat your providers with respect by keep your scheduled appointments and notifying your provider ahead of time if you will be late or need to reschedule.
+Treat your providers with respect by keeping your scheduled appointments and notifying your provider ahead of time if you will be late or need to reschedule.

 Better understand your health problems by participating with your provider and the plan’s care management team (as appropriate) to develop a treatment plan.